PhyloSofS-Team/DANCE/README.md

-# DANCE: Protein Ensemble Creator
+# DANCE: Pipeline for Protein Ensemble Creation

 DANCE is designed to process a collection of protein 3D structures provided in Crystallographic Information File (CIF) format, producing protein or protein family-specific conformational ensembles in either CIF or PDB format.
 By leveraging amino acid sequence similarities, it effectively groups and aligns the inputted 3D structures to create these ensembles.